xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

 4.3  The mechanism provided to resolve 4.2 shall be reusable and shareable between unique BridgePoint installations.

-x 4.4  The “Require MASL-style identifiers for model elements” shall be renamed to remove “MASL” from the title.
+4.4  The “Require MASL-style identifiers for model elements” shall be renamed to remove “MASL” from the title.

 4.5  The menu options shall be analyzed to determine where they can be